 • Why do we use the term Staff Members?

-We use the term Staff Members because we do not necessarily recruit carers who previously have had a social care or health care background.
-We look for kind, caring, empathetic individuals with a loving heart who want to dedicate their time to helping care for people.
-We train them to have the skills and confidence to care for people in their own home which includes how to provide care with dignity and respect.
+All of our staff have the opportunity to become Members of Cooperative Care Colne Valley and have a voice in shaping and developing the organisation.
+In this way they are not just employees, but co-owners of the organisation.
+When we recruit we look first and foremost for kind, caring, empathetic individuals who want to invest their time to help care for people.
+We train them to ensure they have the professional skills and confidence to care for people in their own home, which includes how to provide care with dignity and respect.

 • How can you ensure that I receive a Staff Member that I like?

-Our Service standards come down to our team of trained and experienced Staff Members.
-We take time to select empathetic, enthusiastic people with a big hearts and warm, friendly natures, who want to build positive caring relationships with their User Members.
+We take time to select empathetic, enthusiastic people with big hearts and warm, friendly natures, who want to build positive caring relationships with their User Members.

 We make sure that we choose people who have a range of interests whether it is following a football team, enjoying gentle walks, or painting, crochet and craft making.
-Whatever it is that floats your boat, we’ll find the right person to support you to become your chosen companion.
+Whatever it is that floats your boat, we’ll endeavour to match you with the right person not only to meet your care needs, but also who may become a valued companion.

 • How are Staff Members trained?